symfony/symfony-docs/testing/database.rst

 .. seealso::

-    The :ref:`main Testing guide <testing-databases>` describes how to use and set-up a database for your automated tests.
+    The :ref:`main Testing guide <testing-databases>` describes how to use and set up a database for your automated tests.
 The contents of this article show ways to test your Doctrine repositories.

 Mocking a Doctrine Repository in Unit Tests